aleksej-paschenko/ton-blog/gasless/gasless.md

 All this mechanics infinitely scales TON, but at the same time infinitely stretches the execution in time.

 But there is good news.
 If two accounts are in the same shard, message exchange between them happens almost instantly.
-TonAPI uses several gas proxy contracts to make the user's wallet and gas proxy be in the same shard.
+TONAPI uses several gas proxy contracts to make the user's wallet and gas proxy be in the same shard.
 Thus, there are no additional delays for gasless transactions.

 | Three shards produce blocks. <br/>A,B,C,D - contracts<br/> GP - gas proxy contract |